 Teams with a minimum of three full-time faculty of mixed rank who have authority over a major, area major, or interdisciplinary major/minor are eligible to apply.

-Office of Inquiry Based Learning and the Faculty Advisory Committee will review proposals and consult with relevant Deans in making final award decisions.
+Office of Inquiry-Based Learning and the Faculty Advisory Committee will review proposals and consult with relevant Deans in making final award decisions.

 Proposals will be evaluated according to the following criteria:

-Proposals must be submitted using this webform by March 9, 2018.
+Proposals must be submitted using this webform by February 28, 2019.
 Proposals should include the following documents in PDF format:

-For questions or feedback, please contact Caroline Quenemoen at (713) 348-4378 or email@example.com.
+For questions or feedback, please contact Caroline Quenemoen (firstname.lastname@example.org).